 At this point, anime-only audiences probably want to know just how far along in the story they have reached.

-To put the first season in perspective, Ahiru no Sora Episode 43 was named after manga Chapter 122 of Volume 16.
+To put the first season in perspective, Ahiru no Sora Episode 50: Bridge was named after manga Chapter 139 of Volume 18.

 That means the pacing of the anime has averaged a little less than a 3-to-1 ratio of manga chapters to episodes.

-Assuming the anime continues this pacing, it’s predicted that Ahiru no Sora Episode 50 will probably end with Chapter 141 of Volume 18.
+Assuming the anime continues this pacing, it’s predicted that Ahiru no Sora Episode 51 will probably pick up the story again with Volume 19.

 The good news is that there are more than enough chapters available for creating Ahiru no Sora Season 2.
 In fact, with the current pacing of the anime, the series could go all the way to Ahiru no Sora Season 3, 4, and 5.